InverterNetwork/contracts/docs/src/modules/authorizer/role/AUT_Roles_v2.md

 The id is a value assigned by the authorizer module and is used to reference the role in the different functions of the authorizer module.

 The label is a string that is emitted as an event when the role is created.
-It is used to make the role human readable in the frontend and has no practical use in the onchain live setup.
+It is used to make the role human-readable in the frontend and has no practical use on-chain.

 The members are the addresses that inhabit the role.
 The admin role is the role that can add and remove new members to the role.